rasmushenningsson/DISSEQT.jl/README.md

 DISSEQT – DIStribution based modeling of SEQuence Space Time dynamics

+The current version of DISSEQT has some dependencies that are not yet public.
-Source code will soon be available.
-In the meantime, please contact rasmus@maths.lth.se if you need access.
+If you need to use DISSEQT before these are made available, please contact rasmus@maths.lth.se if you need access.